yazeed1s/zwm/README.md

 ## Contributing

-If you would like to add a feature or to fix a bug please feel free to submit a PR.
+If you would like to add a feature or to fix a bug please feel free to submit a PR.. after we discuss in an Issue.